Prech-start/FLARE23_AdaptNet/README.md

 ### generate and process pseudo labels and update dataset

+We use the [method](https://github.com/Ziyan-Huang/FLARE22) to generate the pseudo labels.

-To Simplifying the processes, you can use the following code to convert the dataset:
+Then, to Simplify the processes, you can use the following code to convert the dataset:

 ```
 python data_convert.py -pseudo_label_folder -nnunet_preprocessing_folder -imagesTr_floder -labelTr_floder